Supply Chain KPIs & Metrics: Our Top 24 for Manufacturers

 Supplier on-time delivery calculates the percentage of time your suppliers deliver products to you within the timeframe you’ve mutually agreed on.
 A relatively low value for this KPI may indicate poor delivery scheduling methods, poor vendor management or communication, or a lack of incentive for suppliers to consistently deliver shipments on time.

-While not all-inclusive, I hope this list sparks some ideas for the KPIs and metrics that you should be using as part of a supply chain performance management strategy.
+While not all-inclusive, we hope this list sparks some ideas for the KPIs and metrics that you should be using as part of a supply chain performance management strategy.
 Stay tuned for future posts that delve into the detail of integrating various metrics to support both a supply chain (and enterprise-wide) KPI strategy.